kevoree/kevoree-model-generator/README.md

 This project help creating massive model composed of hundreds of instances with just a few lines on configuration

 ## Usage
-The generation can be determinist by defining the seed used to initialise the random numbe
+The generation can be deterministic by defining the seed used to initialize the random number.

 ## TODO

-  * Export directly as a kevoree model
   * Alter a model

 ## Limitations
 This is a first version of the tool.

-It allows only the initialisation of :
+It allows only the initialization of :
  * nodes :
    * JavaNode
    * JavascriptNode
- * groups : none (TODO)
+ * groups : WSGroup (master = node0, port = 9000)
- * chans :
+ * channels :
    * WSChan
  * components :
    * Ticker